 There are many avenues for bitterness to enter the soul—unforgiveness, envy, continued disappointment—but at the root of bitterness, is pride.
 It’s the pent-up, unreconcilable, haughty disposition of those who believe they deserve a better hand than the one they were dealt.

-Pride that leads to unforgiveness says, “Jesus forgives me of my sins but I’m more just than Christ and can’t forgive that person.”
+Pride that leads to unforgiveness says, “Jesus forgives me of my sins but I’m a better judge than Christ and can’t forgive that person.”

-Pride that leads to envy says, “They’re not as worthy and valuable as I am.
+Pride that leads to envy says, “They are not as worthy and valuable as I am.
 God should have given that to me.”

 Pride that leads to bitter disappointment says, “Your gift of salvation was not enough God.
 I want the white picket fence too.”